 Kayaks are available to borrow but please let us know at least 2 days prior to the event.
 Bring your own if you have it.

-Free: This outing is free to WWALS members, and $10 (ten dollars) for non-members, optional during this virus pandemic period.
+Free: This outing is free to WWALS members, and $10 (ten dollars) for non-members.

 We recommend you support the work of WWALS by

 Sunset, Moonrise, by Bobby McKenzie, Banks Lake, 2021-04-26